vosaul/status.im/docs/extensions_tutorial_chat_command.md

 ### Previews

-Previews are used to display the result of a command in a chat.
-Short previews will be displayed in the Home panel.
+`Previews` are used to display the result of a command in a chat.

+`Short previews` will be displayed in the Home panel of Status.

 Both previews must point to definition of UI in [Hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax) using a combination of views, queries and events supported by status host.

 More details can be found [here](https://status-im.github.io/pluto/docs/concepts/Anatomy.html).